Consult the meeting schedule for all meeting dates, times and locations.

 Dr. Lynn Cornett retired as senior vice president from the Southern Regional Education Board, after 26 years of service.
 She previously served as the SREB’s vice president for state services.
 She is involved with the Achievement Awards for College Scientists (ARCS) program and the American Cancer Society’s Reach for Recovery program.
 Dr. Cornett earned a bachelor’s degree from the University of Tulsa, a master’s degree from the University of South Florida, and a doctoral degree in education from the University of Rochester.
 She and her husband, Ben, have one son.

-In 2009, Governor Sonny Perdue appointed Dr. Cornett to serve as an At Large Representative to the State Board.
-She currently serves on the Academic Affairs, Adult Education and Education Liaison committees.
+In 2009, Governor Sonny Perdue appointed Dr. Cornett to the State Board.

 7th Congressional District